Train the Species Model

 Overview

-- Label images by species and size
+- Label images with bounding boxes by species

-- Deploy to the ESP32-CAM’s SD card
+- Deploy the model to the ESP32-P4’s SD card

 Data Collection Strategy